 Choose an Event Gamification Format that Meets Your Goals

 Once you’ve figured out how you will measure your success, choosing your gamification format will be much easier.
 For example, suppose your goal is to drive sponsorship renewals, and you have determined you will measure the number of 1:1 meetings your exhibitors have hosted.
 In that case, you might consider a point-based game where attendees gain points by talking to exhibitors or attending sponsored sessions.

 Other examples of event gamification include:

-Event Bingo—Attendees earn letters on a bingo card by taking actions at the event.
+- Event Bingo—Attendees earn letters on a bingo card by taking action at the event.